ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 It should show: pip 20.0.2 or something similar. <br>
 **Note**:
+- pip or Python Installation Pipeline is a de facto standard package-management system used to install and manage software packages written in Python.
+Many packages can be found in the default source for packages and their dependencies — Python Package Index (PyPI).
+- Default version of pip3 is v.
+9.0.1 but when upgraded, the version of pip3 becomes v.
+20.0.2.
 - Don't try to undo pip symbolic link step by reversing the order, otherwise the system will break & you can seriously damage your system.
 - If you want to unlink the symbolic link we created, type:
 ```